-A real-world dataset of multidimensional features of households that are hypothesized to explain households’ disaster risk classification, related to economic, social, health and geographical vulnerability () will be used to shed light into this problem.
+A real-world dataset of multidimensional features of households that are hypothesized to explain households’ disaster risk classification, related to economic, social, health and geographical vulnerability will be used to shed light into this problem (Besiou et al., 2021).
 The strategy to solve such classification problem has the following components:

-Three SLAs will be tested, they were selected based on the importance of a sparse solution regarding the main drivers of disaster vulnerability, or feature selection solution (Jian et al., 2008; Robert, 2011): Elastic-Net Logistic Regression (ENLR) and Random Forest Classifier (RFC).
-While Elastic-Net allows for sparse solutions by minimizing a regularized objective function, ensemble methods provide important insights on feature importance based on probability of determining a good classification in each randomized instance (Xuan et al., 2019).
-SLAs implementation requires Hyperparameter Optimization (HPO) that aims at balancing the bias-variance trade-off of the predictive models ().
+Two SLAs will be tested, which were selected based on the importance of a sparse solution regarding the main drivers of disaster vulnerability, or feature selection solution (Jian et al., 2008; Robert, 2011): Elastic-Net Logistic Regression (ENLR) and Random Forest Classifier (RFC).
+While ENLR allows for sparse solutions by minimizing a regularized objective function, ensemble methods such as RFC provide important insights on feature importance based on the probability of determining a good classification in each randomized instance (Xuan et al., 2019).
+The implementation of SLAs requires Hyperparameter Optimization (HPO) that aims at balancing the bias-variance trade-off of the predictive models (Yang & Shami, 2020).
 While ENLR has a relatively small grid space for HPO, RFC has greater complexity as it has larger grid spaces for HPO arising from multiple hyperparameters to optimize.
 In this research the novelty is that HPO will try to optimize the social costs, that is to minimize logistic costs and deprivation costs.
-The key element here is the confusion matrix of the predictive models, as logistics costs arises from False Positives and True Positives, that are demand points that must be attended, and deprivation costs arises from False Negatives, that are demand points that need essential supplies, but the model misclassify their risks so aid goods are not being supplied.
+The key element here is the confusion matrix of the predictive models, as logistics costs arise from False Positives and True Positives (which represent demand points that must be attended), and deprivation costs arises from False Negatives (which represent demand points that need essential supplies, but the model misclassify their risks so aid goods are not being supplied).
 The experimental setting for HPO will consider confusion matrix metrics by performing co-optimization on Matthews Correlation Coefficient (MCC) and Negative Predictive Value (NPV).
 HPO is usually based on one metric, but the proposal includes sequential optimization of MCC and NPV, where maximization of MCC aims to minimize social costs and maximization of NPV aims to minimize deprivation costs.

-The optimal predictive model will be able to minimize social costs while considering the importance of deprivation costs (Holguin-Veras et al., 2013).
-As the focus is on disaster preparedness, the predictive model will be used to identify the final demand points that need pre-positioning of supplies, thus identifying the quantity of supplies required or the demand for humanitarian aid.
-In context of disastrous events, the value of information regarding the where to pre-position supplies and how many supplies to pre-position is high, as those supplies aim to reduce the expected damages on households’ livelihoods that are strongly linked to agriculture and livestock in the context of first mile logistics.
+The learned predictive model will contribute to reduce social costs while considering the importance of deprivation costs (Holguin-Veras et al., 2013).
+The learned predictive model aims to reach a lower social cost from optimization of deprivation costs (Holguin-Veras et al., 2013).
+As the focus is on disaster preparedness, the predictive model will be used to identify the final demand points that need pre-positioning of supplies, thus identifying the number of supplies required or the demand for humanitarian aid.
+In the context of disastrous events, the value of information regarding where to pre-position supplies and how many supplies to pre-position is high, as those supplies aim to reduce the expected damages on households’ livelihoods that are strongly linked to agriculture and livestock in the context of first mile logistics.
 For urban settled households in Puno, or last mile logistics, the pre-positioning strategy is, in contrast, relatively simple: CWSWCs affect livestock, but the expected damage is lower because deprivation costs are lower as those households are better equipped to face CWSWC (Renteria et al., 2021).
 This research will discuss the application of SLAs to solve a real-world problem: the households’ disaster preparedness for cold-related disasters.
 Nevertheless, the external validation of the proposal must be left for future research to test the solution at a greater scale and implement adaptations of the model based on real world performance results.